-What is a "PCP" and what does the PCP do for you?
+What is a PCP and what does the PCP do for you?

 When you become a member of our plan, you must choose a plan provider to be your Primary Care Provider (PCP).
 Your PCP is a physician or, in some states, a nurse practitioner who meets state requirements and is trained to give you basic medical care.
 As we explain below, you will get your routine or basic care from your PCP.
 Your PCP will also coordinate the rest of the covered services you get as a member of our plan.
+For example, in order for you to see a specialist, you usually need to get your PCP's approval first (this is called getting a "referral" to a specialist).
 Your PCP will provide most of your care and will help you arrange or coordinate the rest of the covered services you get as a member of our plan.
 This includes: